Hex Agent + Model Context Protocol

 Curated tool exposure

-Read tools are separated from write tools, and Eve receives an allow-list tuned for safe print farm assistance.
+Read tools are separated from write tools, and Hex receives an allow-list tuned for safe print farm assistance.

 Architecture